hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/vaughan_hardware.rst

 Access is available for faculty, students (master's projects under faculty supervision), and researchers of the AUHA.
 The cluster is integrated in the VSC network and runs to a large extent the standard VSC software setup.
-With Vaughan we do switch away from the Torque/Moab combo to Slurm Workload Manager and we use native Slurm job scripts.
-Users are required to take the "transition to Vaughan and Slurm" course when the setup of Vaughan is ready.
+With Vaughan we switched away from the Torque/Moab combo to Slurm Workload Manager and we use native Slurm job scripts.
 Vaughan is also available to all
-VSC-users, though we appreciate that you contact the UAntwerp support team so that we know why you want to use the cluster.
+VSC users, though we appreciate that you contact the UAntwerp support team so that we know why you want to use the cluster.

 Jobs can have a maximal execution wall time of 3 days (72 hours).